 If some information that ETF requests is not provided, ETF may not be able to provide you with services or engage you to work for ETF.

-- to lessen or prevent threats to health, life or safety of any individual;
+- to lessen or prevent threats to health, life or safety, or protect the vital interests, of any individual;

 - to investigate unlawful activity or serious misconduct within or connected with its business;